foodcoops/foodsoft/lib/foodsoft_signup/README.md

   # membership fee substracted from balance when a new ordergroup is created
   membership_fee: 35

-  # enable to to allow public signup; you probably want ordergroup_approval_for too then
+  # enable to to allow public signup
   signup: true

-  # Specify which pages are inaccesible to ordergroups that are not approved.
+  # Array of which pages are accesible to ordergroups that are not approved.
-  # Possible values are controller names or actions combined with controller
+  # Values are controller names (`pages`) or actions combined with controller
-  # names.
-Typical values would be:
+  # names (`pages#show`).
+If not set, the default is:
-  #   'new_group_orders', 'create_group_orders', 'messages',
+  # `home login sessions feedback pages#show pages#all group_orders#archive payments`
-  #   'foodcoop/users', 'foodcoop/ordergroups', 'foodcoop/workgroups'
+  unapproved_allow_access:
-  # By default no action is restricted, so it is important to set this.
+  - home
-  ordergroup_approval_for:
+  - login
-  - new_group_orders
+  - sessions
-  - create_group_orders
+  - feedback
-  - foodcoop/users
+  - pages#show
-  - foodcoop/ordergroups
+  - pages#all
-  - foodcoop/workgroups
+  - group_orders#archive
-  - messages
+  - payments

   # Message to show when ordergroup is not yet approved.
 If not set, a concise
   # default message will be shown.